ÉCU The European Independent Film Festival: ÉCU 2019

+ÉCU 2018

 The 13th ÉCU - The European Independent Film Festival took place from May 4–6 at Cinema Les 7 Parnassiens in Paris.
 81 films from 37 countries were screened during the 3-day festival.

 During the festival weekend, international audiences were exposed to film and their filmmakers from across a spectrum of experiences, cultures, and genres.
 The Director Q&A sessions provided a setting for discussion between the audience and the directors on filmmaking, while after-parties throughout Paris extended these conversations into the fueled early morning hours. ÉCU endeavours to provide a cultural platform not only for entertainment but also for active networking across the independent film world.

 Here are the winners of ÉCU - The European Independent Film Festival 2018: